brshallo/r4ds_solutions/docs/23-model-basics.md

     <img src="23-model-basics_files/figure-html/unnamed-chunk-22-1.png" width="672" />

     * see slightly more red than blue indicating that `mod2` may, in general, have slightly smaller residuals on a wider range of locations
-      * however very little difference, and I might lean more towards `mod1` for simplicities sake
+      * however little and `mod1` has advantage of simplicity

 ## Appendix